 - Make sure you warm up and cool down.

 I'm afraid my blood glucose level will drop too low.

 - The people who need to be most careful about lows are people with type 1 and those who are on insulin or insulin secretagogues.
 If you're taking a medication that could cause low blood glucose, talk to your health care provider about ways to exercise safely.

 - Always be prepared.
 Make sure you’ve got some regular Gatorade, glucose tabs, or another fast-acting carbohydrate to treat a low if one should occur.
 Wearing a diabetes ID is another important safety precaution.
 (See our "11 Quick Safety Tips.")

 - Try chair exercises, swimming, biking, or an elliptical machine.
 These and other low-impact exercises may be less painful.

 It's too hot outside.

-- If it's too hot, too cold, or too humid, walk inside a school or a shopping center.
+- If it's too hot, too cold, or too humid, walk inside at a school gym or a shopping center.

 - Think of some other activities that are always available regardless of the weather like using a stationary bike, indoor aerobics classes, yoga videos at home, indoor swimming, stair climbing, calisthenics, or dancing.